 This list is far from exhaustive, however.
-Have you been harmed due to a medical error in Naperville, IL?
-Call the Law Offices of Mathys & Schneid for legal advice.
+Have you been harmed due to a medical error in Naperville, Illinois?
+Call Mathys & Schneid Personal Injury Lawyers for legal advice.

 Most medical malpractice cases involve proving that the at-fault party was negligent.
 Negligence is a legal term that has a similar meaning to “carelessness,” and it occurs when a person violates a duty of care, causing harm (damages) to another person as a result.

-However, medical malpractice cases are a bit different than the standard negligence case.
+However, medical malpractice cases are a bit different from standard negligence cases.
 One key element of a negligence claim is whether a standard of care has been violated.
 Medical professionals are held to a higher duty of care in the context of performing their jobs.
 Specifically, the doctor’s actions (or inactions) will be compared to how a reasonable doctor would have acted given the same situation as opposed to just a reasonable person at large.

 For example, in a medical malpractice case focused on the prescribing of improper medication, evaluating that element entails asking whether another doctor would have prescribed that medication is given the same circumstances.

 As the personal injury victim, you have the burden of proof to assert that medical malpractice by a preponderance of the evidence, meaning you’ll have to show that each element is more likely true than not.
 Examples of evidence that can help prove your claim include medical records as well as expert analysis and testimony.
 The exact evidence available will be highly fact-specific.